tmggui/SIT323-Allocations-Application/README.md

 take years to produce valid allocations using the resources of one computer, we had to add functionality to our project which could allow <br />
 our program to connect to Amazon Web services and dynamically use and scale machines based on the workload of the program.

-We finally had to create a short video to provide evidence of what we had done, this is attached below.
+Finally, we had to create a short video to provide evidence of what we had done, this is attached below.

 Link to evidence for marking video: https://u.pcloud.link/publink/show?code=XZjjpmXZV78iTgyx1u4bqUHouw5cK4ld5zGV